Omar Bradley: North Africa and Sicily

+Photograph of Allied commander-in-chief, Eisenhower, and Major General Bradley touring the Tunisian Front, January 1943.

 Bradley did not receive a front-line command until early 1943, after Operation Torch, the Allied invasion of French North Africa.
 He had been given VIII Corps after being succeeded by Lloyd D. Brown as commander of the 28th Division, but instead was sent to North Africa to be Eisenhower's front-line troubleshooter.
 At Bradley's suggestion, II Corps, which had just suffered a great defeat at the Kasserine Pass, was overhauled from top to bottom, and Eisenhower, now the Supreme Allied Commander of the Allied forces in North Africa, installed Major General George S. Patton as corps commander in March 1943.
 Patton requested Bradley as his deputy, but Bradley retained the right to represent Eisenhower as well.

 Bradley succeeded Patton as commander of II Corps in April and directed it in the final Tunisian battles of April and May, with Bizerte falling to elements of II Corps on 7 May 1943.
 The campaign as a whole ended six days later, and with it came the surrender of over 200,000 Axis Germans and Italians.

-As a result of his excellent performance in the campaign, Bradley was promoted to Brevet lieutenant general on 2 June 1943 and continued to command II Corps in the Allied invasion of Sicily (codenamed Operation Husky).
+As a result of his excellent performance in the campaign, Bradley was promoted to temporary lieutenant general on 2 June 1943 and continued to command II Corps in the Allied invasion of Sicily (codenamed Operation Husky).
 The campaign lasted only a few weeks and, as he had in Tunisia, Bradley continued to impress his superiors, Eisenhower most notably, who wrote to Marshall about Bradley:

 There is very little I need to tell you about him [Bradley] because he is running absolutely true to form all the time.
 He has brains, a fine capacity for leadership and a thorough understanding of the requirements of modern battle.
 He has never caused me one moment of worry.
 He is perfectly capable of running an Army.
 He has the respect of all his associates, including all the British officers that have met him.